Skip to Main Content

 • Obligation not to infringe upon the right of all members of the campus to pursue normal academic and administrative activities, including freedom of movement.

 • Obligation not to infringe upon the right of all members of the campus to privacy in offices, laboratories, and residence halls, and in the keeping of personal papers, confidential records, and effects, subject only to the general law and to conditions voluntarily entered into.
-University records on its members should contain only information which is reasonably related to the educational purposes or safety of the campus.
+University records on its members should contain only information which is reasonably related to educational purposes, administrative purposes, business purposes, or safety of the campus.

-• Obligation not to infringe upon the right of all members of the University community to study unpopular and controversial views on intellectual and public issues.
+• Obligation not to infringe upon the right of all members of the University community to study and share unpopular and controversial views on intellectual and public issues.

 • Right to identify oneself as a member of the University community and a concurrent obligation not to speak or act on behalf of the institution without authorization.